pytorch/rl/docs/source/reference/envs.rst

 operations that is to be computed.

 A great advantage of environment wrappers is that one can consult the environment up to that wrapper.
-The same can be achieved with TorchRL transformed environments: the :doc:`parent` attribute will return a new :class:`TransformedEnv` with all the transforms up to the transform of interest.
+The same can be achieved with TorchRL transformed environments: the ``parent`` attribute will return a new :class:`TransformedEnv` with all the transforms up to the transform of interest.
 Re-using the example above: